I’ve turned my “About Me” page into several shorter pages, arranged hierarchically:

 That authority has been passed along to each of the Popes since Peter’s day — and through the hierarchy to the parish priest, down the street from my house.2

-Some Popes, including two from the 20th century, are canonized Saints.3
+Some Popes, including some from the 20th century, are canonized Saints.3

 I’m impressed by the saintly Popes.
 But knowing about Popes who were — ethically challenged? — helped convince me that our Lord’s authority had been passed from Peter to Linus, and so on to Benedict XVI and now Francis.